 Get Google Translator: This thing was a hit and miss.
 For my coffee in a can I got in Beijing it translated to “help anal brown” so that was definitely wrong lol (I posted that to my Insta Stories so if you aren’t following you’re missing out!)
 But other times it was a good indicator to let you know if there was beef or chicken in it.
 But if you don’t know I just personally wouldn’t risk it.
 I’d just find something else to eat.

-Find Monasteries: Monks don’t eat meat or animal products, so if you find a monastery there’s a good chance you’ll find some vegetarian or vegan food.
+Find Monasteries: A gold mind for a vegetarian in China.
+Monks don’t eat meat or animal products, so if you find a monastery there’s a good chance you’ll find some vegetarian or vegan food.
 The best meal I had in China was in Chengdu at Wenshu Temple.
 There vegetarian buffet was to die for.